zonemanager/zonemanager/README.md

 All these locations are connected using VPN tunnels and all these devices are visible for each other, but you still have to maintain separate DHCP (static leases) and DNS servers for each location.

-And while maintaining DHCP separately for each location can be acceptable, manual maintaining several DNS servers with similar internal entries can be true PITA.
+And while maintaining DHCP separately for each location can be (barely but still) acceptable, manual maintaining several DNS servers with similar internal entries can be true PITA.

 The situation is even worse, if your locations are behind NAT, and you want to serve some websites to Internet.
 In such case you have to maintain separately private and public DNS